 Dun & Bradstreet has the largest global commercial database on the planet.
 At the core is proprietary trade payment data collected from thousands of trade suppliers, which is closely related to account payables on company’s balance sheet.
-The Credit Score Archive Database (CSAD, 2004-2016) is directly derived from the raw trade payment data, and has about 140 attributes including a company’s payment behavior and various risk assessments.
+The Credit Score Archive Database (CSAD, 2004-2018) and Detailed Trade Risk Index (DTRI, 2011 – 2018), the engines that help power D&B Credit, are directly derived from the raw trade payment data, and they describe companies’ payment behavior and various risk assessments.

-“High Relative Trade Credit Underperforms
+High Relative Trade Credit Underperforms

-“The Hidden Cost of Growing Trade Supplier Networks Too Fast
+The Hidden Cost of Growing Trade Supplier Networks Too Fast

-“When Slow or Negative Payment Experiences Accelerate
+When Slow or Negative Payment Experiences Accelerate

 Dun & Bradstreet found that stocks with the fastest increase in the number of slow or negative payment experiences month-over-month underperform those with slowest increase.
 The underperformance is statistically significant after adjusting for the Fama-French 3-factor model + MOM (aka FF3+MOM).